 The CR-210 is a baseline restorer (BLR) circuit, developed to correct for the natural baseline depression at the shaping amplifier output occurring at medium to high count rates.
 The CR-210 BLR circuit will set the baseline at ground and result in higher resolution spectroscopic measurements in conditions of varying count rate.

 The CR-24V wall mounted power supply provides power to the CR-150-R5 evaluation board.
-This part is included with the CR-Z lines of instruments.
 The power supply can be used internationally because an assortment of connector blades are provided which can adapt to many different outlet styles.

 Pre-assembled parts (instruments)